MrBryanS/C10-SVG-Logo-Maker-with-Testing/README.md

 Recording of the finished program is here:

-    [recordingOfProgramRunning\Run Test Suite and then Create 3 Logos.webm]
+    ".\recordingOfProgramRunning\Run Test Suite and then Create 3 Logos.webm"

 ## Testing